-According to the Centers for Disease Control and Prevention (CDC), 15 percent of the gay and bisexual population in the United States is living with HIV.
-However, not all men realize they are infected with HIV.
-The CDC adds that nearly one in seven gay and bisexual men living with HIV are unaware that they have it.
+According to the Centers for Disease Control and Prevention (CDC), 70 percent of new HIV infections in the United States occur among men who have sex with men.
+However, not all of these men realize they’ve contracted the virus — the CDC states that one in six are unaware.

 - pre-seminal fluid

-- rectal fluids
+- rectal fluid

 Exposure to HIV occurs from contact with fluids near mucous membranes.
 These are found inside the rectum, penis, and mouth.